Trial of SAC's Martoma for insider trading set for November 4

 A trial of SAC fund manager Michael Steinberg, the most senior executive from the firm to be indicted on insider trading charges, starts on November 18.

-The announcement comes as SAC Advisors faces redemption requests estimated at between $3 billion and $4 billion, according to people familiar with the firm and the hedge fund industry.
+The announcement comes as SAC Advisors faces redemption requests estimated at between $3 billion (2 billion pounds) and $4 billion (2.5 billion pounds), according to people familiar with the firm and the hedge fund industry.
 Cohen has not been accused of any wrongdoing.

 The firm, based in Stamford, Connecticut, has not commented on the amount of redemptions, which will be paid out by year's end.
 Jonathan Gasthalter, a spokesman for the firm, declined to comment on Martoma's trial date or the redemptions on Wednesday.